Good Call: Nine Times the Academy Got it Right

 The Social Network would be the first of many, and what a way to start.

 It’s a fantastic score.
-All moody synths and twitchy rhythms, it’s atmospheric, anxious, and haunting, and key to why the film works.
+All moody synths and twitchy rhythms, it’s atmospheric, anxious, and haunting, and key to why the film works so well.

 The Academy doesn’t often go for newcomers, but I’m glad they did in 2011.